rahulabhi/rahulabhi.github.io/_team/03-mikael.md

 ### Mikael Lagerroos

-I am a strategy consultant, specialising in marketing strategy development and go-to-market planning for SMEs and growth companies companies.
+I am a strategy consultant, specialising in marketing strategy development and go-to-market planning for SMEs and growth companies.
 I strive to understand the impact customer experience has on businesses.
 I enjoy participating in Case Competitions and keep an eye out for new innovations in the industry.